EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

 ```bash
 bash apply-secrets.sh
 ```
-This script creates the necessary secrets for the Resource Health BB (skipped if OIDC is disabled).
+This script creates the namespace and alerting secrets, plus client credentials when OIDC is enabled.

 2. **Install or upgrade Resource Health**